ItoSchum/bilibili_favlist_dump/README.md

 5. When `User ID (aka uid/mid): ` or `Medialist ID (aka fid): ` displayed<br>
 	- Please input the uid/mid or fid (depend on the mode you chosen)

+## Reference of CSV
+- Any Mode option will build a csv file automatically which inludes the elements below
+	- `Media_ID`: The ID of the video in Bilibili, e.g. av3046665
+	- `Media_Title`: The video's title in Bilibili
+	- `Upper_ID`: The ID of the video uploader in Bilibili, e.g. 2811374
+	- `Upper_Name`: The name of the video uploader in Bilibili
+	- `Media_Amount`: The sum of the videos in the Favlist (One `Media_ID` may contain multiple videos)
+	- `Valid_Amount`: The sum of the videos, which is not invalid, in the Favlist

 ## *Additonal
 > Not included in the Python script